isabella232/sign-integrations.en/help/workday/quick-start.md

 ### Example: offer {#example-offer}

-The Offer BP is a sub process of the Job Application Dynamic BP that needs to be configured to execute the Offer BP.
-It is triggered when the Job Application state is moved to “Offer” or “Make Offer”.
+The Offer BP is a sub process of the [!UICONTROL Job Application Dynamic BP] that needs to be configured to execute the Offer BP.
+It is triggered when the Job Application state is moved to “[!UICONTROL Offer]” or “[!UICONTROL Make Offer]”.

 In the below example, a [!UICONTROL Review Document Step] is using a Dynamic Document step for both North America and Japan.